alfonsof/google-cloud-java-examples/gcloudstoragedownload/README.md

 This folder contains a Java application example that handles Cloud Storage buckets on Google Cloud Platform (GCP).

-Download an object in a Cloud Storage bucket in a Google Cloud Project to a local file.
+Download an object from a Cloud Storage bucket in a Google Cloud Project to a local file.

 ## Requirements